 When a central air conditioner freezes up, what actually freezes is the condenser unit's evaporator coil.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Concord area home.
 The two main reasons why the evaporator coil may freeze:

 - Lack of sufficient refrigerant

-Either way, the outcome is that the air conditioner's evaporator coil cannot operate to properly transfer heat, and in effect 'overcools' itself.
+Either way, the outcome is that the air conditioner's evaporator coil cannot operate to properly transfer heat, and consequently 'overcools' itself.
 The net effect of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
-In short, the A/C just turned into an old-school icebox.
+In other words, the A/C just turned into an old-school icebox.